Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures

-The strata \eqref{checkstratum3}-\eqref{checkstratum4}, in which $|p_k| = \frac{1}{2}$ and $|p_i| = |p_{i+1}|$ respectively, describe the boundary loci of the ordering condition \eqref{ordered} and hence come equipped with a natural manifold with corners structure.
 The strata \eqref{checkstratum1}-\eqref{checkstratum2} have manifold with corners structure given by standard local gluing maps using fixed choices of strip-like ends near the boundary.
-For \eqref{checkstratum1} (depicted in Figure \ref{fig:checkainfbubble}) this is standard, and for \eqref{checkstratum2} (depicted in Figure \ref{fig:checkksv}), the local gluing map uses the cylindrical ends \eqref{checknegcylindricalend} and \eqref{posendangles} (in other words, one rotates the $r$-pointed angle cylinder by an amount commensurate to the angle of the first marked point $p_{k-s+1}$ on the disk before gluing) as also described in \S \ref{modulispaces}.
+For \eqref{checkstratum1} (depicted in Figure \ref{fig:checkainfbubble}) this is standard, and for \eqref{checkstratum2} (depicted in Figure \ref{fig:checkksv}), the local gluing map uses the cylindrical ends \eqref{checknegcylindricalend} and \eqref{posendangles} (in other words, one rotates the $(k-s)$-pointed angle cylinder by an amount commensurate to the angle of the first marked point $p_{k-s+1}$ on the disk before gluing) as also described in \S \ref{modulispaces}.

 Associated to the stratum \eqref{checkstratum4} where $p_i$ and $p_{i+1}$ have coincident magnitudes, there is a forgetful map

 which simply forgets the point $p_{i+1}$.
 Since the norm of $p_{i+1}$ and $p_i$ agree on this locus, this amounts to forgetting the argument of $p_{i+1}$ (in particular, the fibers of $\check{\pi}_i$ are one-dimensional).